gabrielnguyen2603/SQL-Project/README.md

 Table preview of this dataset
 ![image](https://github.com/user-attachments/assets/ff55cc0e-f7d9-4140-9c4f-a579f5cd56a0)

+# Key findings
+- The finding that 51.38% (859 out of 1672) of projects have post-closure disbursements is a major red flag that points to systemic issues.
+This isn't a rare exception; it's happening in more than half of the portfolio.

 # Business Question
 - Which countries or regions have received the most IDA funding over time, and how has this changed since 2011?